stevearrants/style/docs/structurecontent.md

 Instead of:

-> How to use the Schematron to validate your document and find errors
+> How the Schematron is used to validate your document and find errors

 Use: